cyberman/AWeb3/README.md

 - Package both binary and sourcecode releases properly for ease of distribution and installation
 - Refactor the HTTP and SSL code to work better with modern web servers using HTTP/1.1, gzip, chunked encoding and modern TLS using AmiSSL

-The full list of changes in version 3.6 compared to version 3.4 is:
+The main changes in version 3.6 compared to version 3.4 are:
 - Stable re-release of AWeb 3.4 functionality built against support SDKs i.e. ReAction, Roadshow (with INet225 support disabled), P96 (replacing no longer supported Cybergraphics libraries), AmiSSL 5.2 and NDK3.2
 - Adding HTTP/1.1, chunked encoding and gzip compressed http streams support with a refactored http module
 - Renamed the application to simply _AWeb_, not AWeb-II or AWeb3, just _AWeb_ and the assign is also now just _AWeb:_ and will be automatically created on launch if it does not already exist
-- Refactoring the SSL module code to stablise it and update it to use AmiSSL 5.20 or later
+- Refactoring the SSL module code to stabilise it and update it to use AmiSSL 5.20 or later
-- Changing default configuration settings to sensible values including white default background, Cookies accepted by default and scalable fonts
+- Changing default configuration settings to sensible values including white default background, Cookies accepted by default, and scalable fonts
 - Added support for some additional XML entities that have equivalents in Latin-1
 - Fixed a bug where utf-8 encoded characters would be interpreted as single byte characters